 Compact fluorescent grow lights come with ballasts integrated into their circuitry, so if you use these lamps, you don’t need to purchase an external ballast.
 LEDs used for growing do not require ballasts.

 Quality and reliability are as important as the power requirements for your bulbs when selecting a ballast.
 Grow rooms are wet and hot so when dealing with electrical devices a low priced device with a questionable quality is not recommended.
-It can be a challenge to find the right equipment whether you are a beginner or an established grower’s trying to replace or upgrade your system.

-Best Grow Light Ballast Reviews
+Best HPS Grow Light Ballasts:

 A Reliable 1000 watt ballast

 Overall this is an excellent buy for anyone looking for ballast for their indoor growing.
-The only drawback is that it is a little pricier than some others in its class.

 Here is a true digital ballast.
 The Phantom II from Phantom has a high precision microprocessor to help you keep your set up running smoothly.
 With it’s Smart Alert Technology that utilizes multiple status codes it really is a “smart” digital ballast.
 This device is ultra quiet, so you won’t have any problems with noise if you have your grow room inside the house.
 The Phantom II is one of the most energy-efficient ballasts on the market.